Matt Mullenweg vs. Everyone 2: Electric Boogaloo

 Based on how I interpret this C&D from WP Engine, it looks like Matt Mullenweg and Automattic’s CFO Mark Davies tried to play their hand, then failed miserably - on their face, directly into a steaming pile of shit.

-It looks like they tried to broker a deal, got rejected at every point, and when that didn’t work, they threw up a hail mary while ultimately backfired.
+It looks like they tried to broker a deal, got rejected at every point, and when that didn’t work, they threw up a hail mary which ultimately backfired.

 There’s a few other details here to digest, but we’ll get to those later.